BlockListed/encodedir/README.md

 # LINUX ONLY

 # Encodedir
-Encode a directory using ffmpeg.
+Encode a directory using the systems ffmpeg.

 # Install
 * Make sure ffmpeg is installed on your system.